garethbrown82/gareths-blog/content/blog/firebase-functions-notes/index.md

   }
 ]
 ```
-We've not successfully returned the data stored in Firestore using a Firebase Cloud Function, well done!
+We've now successfully returned the data stored in Firestore using a Firebase Cloud Function, well done!
 Now let's write a function that will add a new notes to Firestore using a post request.

 ### Post request